WasperAI/Wasper/README.md

 ### Codespaces

 From the GitHub repo main page, click the green "Code" button and select "Create codespace on master".
 This will open a new Codespace with the (supposedly auto-forked
-AFFiNE repo cloned, built, and ready to go.
+Wasper repo cloned, built, and ready to go.

 ### Local

-See [BUILDING.md] for instructions on how to build AFFiNE from source code.
+See [BUILDING.md] for instructions on how to build Wasper from source code.

 ## Contributing